jgspratt/climatefind/README.md

 The main advanatage of this version is the geographic density of locations (approximately 60,000 US locations in total over the entire data set with approximately 16,000 with at least one complete year of temperature records).
 The main disadvantage of this version is the lack of hourly granularity and humidity data.

+### What counts as a comfortable day?

+Configuration for these parameters is found in [ghcn/env/env.yml][ghcn/env/env.yml].
+As it is set currently (2021-01-11), the logic is as follows:

+* A day is comfortable if the daily high fell between 10 (50F) and 20C (68).
+* A day is comfrotable if the dayly high fell above 20C AND the daily low fell below 14C.
+* Any other day is uncomfortable.

+Why these numbers?

+* I don't have humidity data, so I need to work with what I have.
+* A temp of 20C (68F) with a dew point of 20C is pretty uncomfortable to me.
+    * But I haven't seen many days with a high of 68F that had a dew point of 68F, because the daily low would probably squeeze the water out.
+    * Days that go above 20C, I can't really trust them without knowing the low: if the low is, say, 19C and the high is 28C, the dew point could easily be 19C and a 28C temp with a 19C dew point is not a comfortable day.
+* Days that go above 20C but go below 14C squeeze the humidity out down to an acceptable level in my view.
+    * Sure, the high could be 40C in theory, but the temp couldn't go from 14C to 40C without going through a whole bunch of comfortable temps for a good number of hours.
+* Yes, I'm missing days of perfect weather that hover in the low 20's and have low humidity, but the map seems to show that my estimate here is pretty good: it by and large agrees with the TMY3 calculation, which is, if I may say so, a gold standard.
+* I'm not counting any other metrics: just the daily high and low.

 ## Typical Meteorological Year v3 (TMY3) Version

 Yellow is better.
 Blue is worse.